ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 A way of ensuring the privacy of Workflow data represented on a public Mainnet. - permissionless vs public - to discuss and review.

+**Proof of Correctness:**
+A Proof of Correctness is a mathematical proof that a computer program or a part thereof will, when executed, yield correct results, i.e. results fulfilling specific requirements.
+Before proving a program correct, the theorem to be proved must, of course, be formulated.
+The hypothesis of such a correctness theorem is typically a condition that the relevant program variables must satisfy immediately before the program is executed.
+This condition is called the precondition.
+The thesis of the correctness theorem is typically a condition that the relevant program variables must satisfy immediately after execution of the program.
+This latter condition is called the postcondition.
+The thesis of a correctness theorem may be a statement that the final values of the program variables are a particular function of their initial values.

+"Encyclopedia of Software Engineering",
+Print ISBN: 9780471377375| Online ISBN: 9780471028956| DOI: 10.1002/0471028959,
+(2002), John Wiley & Sons, Inc.

 **System of Record:**

 The integrity of the data in data architecture is established by what can be called the “system of record.”
 The system of record is the one place where the value of data is definitively established.
 Note that the system of record applies only to detailed granular data.
 The system of record does not apply to summa-rized or derived data.